Aiven-Labs/data-pipeline-evolution-batch-streaming-apache-flink/README.md

 ## 4th scenario: Outbox pattern and the CDC connector

 In the fourth scenario we are looking to solve the consistency problem defined above.
 The standard approach is to use the **outbox pattern** where, every time we insert an line into the `order` table, we also write the result of the join into an outbox table, which is then CDC'ed either via direct Flink or Apache Kafka.
+The pro of the outbox patter is that it guarantees consistency since all DML operations can happen within the same transaction.

 * Using the Apache Flink CDC connector